Shapiro v. Thompson

 Shapiro v.
-Thompson, 394 U.S. 618 (1969), was a landmark decision of the Supreme Court of the United States that invalidated state durational residency requirements for public assistance and helped establish a fundamental "right to travel" in U.S. law.
+Thompson, 394 U.S. 618 (1969), is a landmark decision of the Supreme Court of the United States that invalidated state durational residency requirements for public assistance and helped establish a fundamental "right to travel" in U.S. law.
 Shapiro was a part of a set of three welfare cases all heard during the 196869 term by the Supreme Court, alongside Harrell v.
 Tobriner and Smith v.
 Reynolds.
 Additionally, Shapiro, King v.
 Smith (1968), and Goldberg v.
 Kelly (1970) comprise the "Welfare Cases", a set of successful Supreme Court cases that dealt with welfare.

 Shapiro was not about the issue of welfare per se, but rather about the restrictions to the right to travel and possible violations of the Equal Protection Clause of the 14th Amendment.
 The question posed by Shapiro was whether Congress, in writing Section 602(b) of the Social Security Act, overstepped its regulating powers by giving states the ability to restrict travel.
 Although the Constitution does not explicitly mention the right to travel, it is implied by the other rights given in the Constitution.
 In 1969, 43 states had a residency requirement in effect, declared unconstitutional by Shapiro.
 Within those 43 states, it is estimated by the court that at least 100,000 people - minimum - were unable to get welfare aid.
 By 1970, there was a 17% increase in those nationally receiving AFDC aid due to Shapiro.

 Facts of the case

 Vivian M. Thompson was a 19-year-old mother of one child and was pregnant with another.
 The case states that, due to her pregnancy, she was unable to work.
 Vivian M. Thompson moved from the Dorchester neighborhood of Boston, Massachusetts, to Hartford, Connecticut, in June 1966 to live with her mother.
 When her mother was no longer able to support her, Vivian and her infant son moved to her own apartment in Hartford in August 1966.
 The Legal Services Program (LSP), when seeking cases, looked for those that were both 'sympathetic' and likely to 'outrage' to argue in the Supreme Court.
 The situation of Vivian M. Thompson presented such a case in the eyes of the LSP.

 In November 1966, the State of Connecticut Department of Welfare denied Aid to Families with Dependent Children (AFDC) benefits to Thompson due to Section 17-2d provision of the Connecticut General Statutes.
-Connecticut's provision, Section 17-2d, did not allow the state to provide welfare aid to any person who did not have residency in the state for less than a year before their application was filed.
+Connecticut's provision, Section 17-2d, did not allow the state to provide welfare aid to any person who did not have residency in the state for at least a year before their application was filed.
 AFDC received funding from both the state and federal government, allowing Connecticut to create such a requirement.
-States such as Connecticut that receive federal funding for their welfare programs may have, at a minimum, a one-year residency period via Section 602(b) 42 of the Social Security Act.
+States such as Connecticut that receive federal funding for their welfare programs may have, at a maximum, a one-year residency period via Section 602(b) 42 of the Social Security Act.